Largest cancer gene database made public

 Many recently approved cancer drugs are targeted treatments, designed to block specific pathways that cancer cells use to grow and reproduce.
 Before the drugs are administered, patients are tested for the specific genetic mutations that would make the drug more likely to be beneficial to them.

-Melanoma drug Zelboraf, sold by Roche Holding AG, is designed to work by targeting a specific genetic mutation found in about half of all melanomas.
-Pfizer Inc's cancer drug Xalkori, which targets a mutation in the ALK gene, works in about 4 percent of lung cancer patients.
+Melanoma drug Zelboraf, sold by Roche Holding AG ROG.VX, is designed to work by targeting a specific genetic mutation found in about half of all melanomas.
+Pfizer Inc's (PFE.N) cancer drug Xalkori, which targets a mutation in the ALK gene, works in about 4 percent of lung cancer patients.

 (Reporting by Deena Beasley; Editing by Richard Chang)